pramcistudent/bookstore-milestone-four/README.md

 In addition to the automated testing files, I used Travis CI for Continuous Integration testing of my code.

 ### Interesting Bugs Or Problems
+- **Stripe Payment** - Has a customized logo at the top of the modal payment form.
+After deploying the app to Heroku and during testing I realised that image was not displaying correctly due to an error.
+All image files were uploaded to the AWS bucket, but the image link was broken.
+The image link was amended in order to fix this bug.
+- **Reset Password & Email Confirmation** - Despite allowing less secure apps within my Google Account settings, as instructed by Code Institute's LMS videos, I was still getting an SMTPAuthenticationError when entering the password on the 'Password Reset' screen.
+This meant that the site was failing to send the password reset email to the user.
+I resolved this issue by activating the 2-Step Authentication in my Google Account, creating an app password and storing it within my environment variables instead of my standard Gmail password, as instructed by the Django SMTPAuthenticationError article.

 ##### [back to top](#table-of-contents)
 ---